senacor/Tutorials-Microservices/hints/stage-12/README.md

 ![Configure Load Balancer](images/ScreenShot_AWS_LoadBalancer_1.PNG)

 Note that you have to select at least two availability zones.
 In detail: two public subnets in different availability zones.
-Since you only have public subnets in the default VPC you don't can just select the availability zone with corresponding subnet.
+Since you only have public subnets in the default VPC you just select the availability zone with corresponding subnet.

 ### 2. Configure Security Settings